nebarf/react-http-fetch/README.md

 | fetchOnBootstrap | boolean | Tell if the fetch must be triggered automatically when mounting the component or not.
 In the second case we would like to have a manual fetch, this is optained by a request function returned by the hook. |

 ### Http request hook return
+Returns an array of three elements:
+- The first one embeds the state of the http request.
+- The second is a function that can be used to perform an abortable http request
-Returns an array of two elements, the first one embeds the state of the http request and the second one is a function that can be used to trigger the http request.
+- The third is a function that can be used to perform a non-abortable http request.

+See examples for further details.
 The table below describes the shape (i.e. properties) of http request state.

 ### Http request state
 | Property | Type | Description |